polkadot-js/docs/docs/substrate/extrinsics.md

   - `calls`: The calls to be dispatched from the same origin.

   If origin is root then call are dispatch without checking origin filter.
-(This includes bypassing `frame_system::Trait::BaseCallFilter`).
+(This includes bypassing `frame_system::Config::BaseCallFilter`).

   This will return `Ok` in all circumstances.
 To determine the success of the batch, an event is deposited.
 If a call failed and the batch was interrupted, then the `BatchInterrupted` event is deposited, along with the number of successful calls made and the error of the failed call.
 If all were successful, then the `BatchCompleted` event is deposited.

+### batchAll(calls: `Vec<Call>`)
+- **interface**: `api.tx.utility.batchAll`
+- **summary**:   Send a batch of dispatch calls and atomically execute them.
+The whole transaction will rollback and fail if any of the calls failed.

+  May be called from any origin.

+  - `calls`: The calls to be dispatched from the same origin.

+  If origin is root then call are dispatch without checking origin filter.
+(This includes bypassing `frame_system::Config::BaseCallFilter`).

 ___